simonarnell/simonarnell.github.io/_posts/2018-10-21-IoT-Traffic-Light.md

 - Green
 - Amber

-The Arduino is as follows:
+The sketch is as follows:

 ```c
 enum phases {